TharunPR/4-bit-Ripple-Carry-Adder-using-Task-and-4-bit-Ripple-Counter-using-Function-with-Testbench/README.md

-# 4-bit Ripple Carry Adder using Task and 4-bit Ripple Counter using Function with Testbench
+# Exp-No: 05 - 4-bit Ripple Carry Adder using Task and 4-bit Ripple Counter using Function with Testbench

 **Aim:** <br>
 <br>